awsdocs/amazon-fsx-lustre-user-guide/doc_source/performance.md

 ```

 Customers with workloads that have highly concurrent access on medium and large files are likely to benefit from a layout with more stripes at smaller sizes and striping across all OSTs for the largest files, as shown in the three\-component example layout shown previously\.

+## Monitoring performance and usage<a name="performance-monitoring"></a>

+Every minute, Amazon FSx for Lustre emits usage metrics for each disk \(MDT and OST\) to Amazon CloudWatch\.

+To view aggregate file system usage details, you can look at the Sum statistic of each metric\.
+For example, the Sum of the `DataReadBytes` statistic reports the total read throughput seen by all the OSTs in a file system\.
+Similarly, the Sum of the `FreeDataStorageCapacity` statistic reports the total available storage capacity for file data in the file system\.

+For more information on monitoring your file system’s performance, see [Monitoring Amazon FSx for Lustre](monitoring_overview.md)\.

 ## Performance tips<a name="performance-tips"></a>